-As a result of this inspection, three areas for improvement were assessed as having been addressed by the provider; and one area for improvement has been carried forward for review at a future inspection.
+As a result of this inspection, all areas for improvement were assessed as having been addressed by the provider.
 Full details, including new areas for improvement identified, can be found in the main body of this report and in the quality improvement plan (QIP) in Section 4.